1912–13 Iowa State Cyclones men's basketball team

-The 1912–13 Iowa State Cyclones men's basketball team (also known informally as Ames) represented Iowa State University during the 1912-13 NCAA College men's basketball season.
+The 1912–13 Iowa State Cyclones men's basketball team (also known informally as Ames) represented Iowa State University during the 1912–13 NCAA men's basketball season.
 The Cyclones were coached by Homer Hubbard, who was in his second season with the Cyclones.
 This was the inaugural season for the Cyclones at the State Gymnasium in Ames, Iowa.

 They finished the season 3–13, 2–4 in Missouri Valley play to finish in second place in the North division.